The 7th of March is reputedly the day on which to enjoy a Crown Roast of Pork.

 In the Northern Hemisphere, it is still cool enough to do a good roast dinner, and in Australia, the heat of the summer is starting to ease off.

-Plus, there’s no competition just now from other holiday activities, etc, to detract from the spectacle of a crown roast.
+Plus, there’s no competition just now from other holidays to detract from the spectacle of a crown roast.

 So why not go all the way, and pick up some of those little curly white paper hats you stick on the bones?